uchicago-cs/cmsc22000/website/content/labs/lab6.md

 However, it is considered good practice to separate these commands into their appropriate phases.
 In more complex builds, it can be useful to know exactly what phase of the build failed.

-Now, do the following:

-Commit the `.gitlab-ci.yml` to your repository and push it.
-Now, go to the following URL:
+Go ahead and push the commit you created previously.
+GitHub (and Travis CI) will detect that your repository has a `.travis.yml` file, and will trigger a build (following the phases specified in the `.travis.yml` file).
+You can see the status of the build in the following URL:

       https://travis-ci.com/github/cmsc22000-labs/2020-lab6-GITHUB_USERNAME

 Where `GITHUB_USERNAME` should be replaced with your GitHub username.
-This page will show you the state of your build.
 You can also access this page by going here: https://travis-ci.com/github/cmsc22000-labs/ (and clicking on the entry corresponsing to your repository)

-Please note that it can sometimes take a few minutes for the build to start (this page will automatically update as your build progresses).
+Please note that it can sometimes take a few minutes for the build to start (the page will automatically update as your build progresses).
 After a while, the "Current" tab should show a successful build like this:

    ![build](/cmsc22000/img/build.png)